Format: Articles & Briefs

 “Silent Spring” Still Holds Lessons for Keeping the Planet, and Ourselves, Healthy

-This essay uses the example of how Rachel Carson inspired a revolution around ecological health to highlight the need for a new revolution focused on centering prevention, justice, and the connections between humans, other animals, and our shared environment.
+This essay draws on Rachel Carson’s work to highlight the need for a new revolution focused on the connections between people, animals, and the planet.